 It's too bad that All Hallows Eve has reverted to being a pagan celebration, in this case, begging for candy and threatening "tricks" on the the person who does not comply.
 Yes, I know it's all in good fun and hardly anyone plays tricks on people who do not hand out candy.
 But wouldn't it be better to observe what the day is really all about?

-Father, Richard Cohen says, "Shine the light of truth on your basement, and you will have a whole new room to play in."
+Father, Alan Cohen says, "Shine the light of truth on your basement, and you will have a whole new room to play in."
 Please help me not to be afraid to open that basement door so that Your Light of Truth can shine on all the lies that may be lurking in my heart and mind.

 Link to scripture: John 8:12